yahya159/mobileApp/mobile_app/README.md

 ### 3. Start the API Server

-Before running the mobile app, make sure the Flask API server is running:
+Before running the mobile app, make sure the FastAPI server is running:

 ```bash
 # From the project root